Polymorphism is a fundamental concept in Object-Oriented Programming (OOP) in Java.

 Java supports two types of polymorphism:

-Method Overloading occurs when two or more methods in the same class have the same name but different parameters (number, type, or order of parameters).
+This type of polymorphism is resolved during compilation.
+It happens when multiple methods in the same class have the same name but different parameters (number or type of arguments).
+It’s also called Method Overloading.

 Example of Method Overloading: